 You know you’re in for a fabulous evening soiree if the wedding invitation explicitly says “black tie” for the dress code.
 Originating from British and American conventions for dressing in the nineteenth century, black tie refers to a semi-formal attire for events from 6pm onwards.
 Men have it easy—anything from a prototypical tuxedo to a dinner jacket will do.
 But for women, gowns are a must—which comes with a whole other set of do’s and don’ts, not forgetting decisions that have to be made on the colour, fit and level of extravagance.
 We recommend going with a fit that’s most flattering for your body shape and a shade of colour complementary to your skin’s undertone (here’s our guide)—the same goes for jewellery.
 Ladies with cooler (or bluer) skin tones, should opt for silver or white gold jewellery whereas those with warmer undertones will look better with yellow gold accessories.

 First things first: Do not turn up to the wedding in a white gown, we’d even advise against a cream-coloured number.
-Secondly, no naked dresses à la Beyoncé (and Jennifer Lopez, Kim Kardashian West and the list goes on) at the MET Gala.
+Secondly, no naked dresses à la Beyoncé (and Jennifer Lopez, Kim Kardashian West and the list go on) at the MET Gala.
 Showing a little bit of skin is fine, we encourage it even, but modesty is equally encouraged.
 After all, as Carolina Herrera once famously said: “You can’t be a fashion icon if you’re not wearing any clothes.”
 When it comes to choosing your gown for the evening, keep comfort in mind—you’re going to be doing a lot of sitting and waiting till the ceremonies are over.
 Take a style cue from Australian-born-Chinese director, photographer, consultant and writer, Margaret Zhang (@margaret__zhang) and opt for a black sophisticated and feminine floor-sweeping gown paired with a tuxedo jacket.

 Here’s when you have some leeway when it comes to dressing.
-The same choices as a black-tie event applies but you can have more fun with it.
+The same choices as a black-tie event apply but you can have more fun with it.
 A fancy party frock from Rotate would do the trick.
 But if you really want to the turn the dress code on its head, we recommend doing so with a #powersuit—this way, you’ll be making a fashion statement without upstaging the bride (which is a big no-no).

 We love social media darling, Yoyo Cao’s (@yoyokulala) take on the trend with this uber chic woven linen number from Petar Petrov.
 Petrov has Western celebrities such as Anne Hathaway and Leonnie Hanne as regular patrons and we can see why.
 Finish the look off with a nude pair of stiletto heels and a pop of colour in the form of a clutch, à la Yoyo Cao.
 Earrings are optional (here’s our guide to the best earrings for your face shape), depending on your hairdo, but we’d recommend keeping them subtle yet stylish with a fine pair from Los Angeles-based designer, Katherine Kim’s label, KATKIM.

-White Tie is the more formal version of the black tie—think Michelle Obama at the White House State Dinner.
+White Tie is the more formal version of the black-tie—think Michelle Obama at the White House State Dinner.
 Ladies are expected to turn up dressed to the tens in formal floor-length gowns with no exceptions.

 It’s actually called semi-formal or casual dressy, but you get the gist.
 Unlike a black-tie or white-tie event, this dress code isn’t time-specific.
 So you’d definitely want to take the time of the wedding into consideration and make colour choices accordingly.
 We suggest opting for darker hues for evening or night time and lighter, or even pastel hues for day time.
 You’ll also be happy to know that floor-length gowns are not appropriate for this.

 Cocktail dresses, a skirt-and-top combination or a pantsuit would be ideal for this occasion.
 If the wedding takes place in the afternoon and leads to a dinner reception in the evening, a cocktail dress would be your best bet.
 And depending on the location of the wedding, opt for sensible yet fashionable shoes — especially if it’s outdoors.
 You wouldn’t want a heel getting stuck in mud or grass, so a gorgeous pair of flats or heeled mules would be perfect for this.
 We’re obsessed with Aimee Song’s (@songofstyle) twist on this where she pairs a fabulous pleated pink skirt with a blazer belted over a turtleneck sweater (colour blocking, anyone?).
 If you’re going to somewhere warm, we’d recommend skipping the sweater and opting for a double-breasted blazer to keeps things modest.

 Our favourite way of approaching this dress code is with a sundress.
 Or any dress, really, as long as it’s not blazoned with sequins and metallic beads.
 Take a style cue from Tina Leung (@tinaleung) who wore this sublime pink and green sleeveless dress from Dior Fall RTW 2014 by Raf Simons.
 It’s perfectly appropriate for a wedding in a casual setting that’ll see you through the dance floor and supper at your favourite dim sum restaurant.
 Normally, we’d suggest wearing it with a pair of heels but given today’s fashion trends, a pristine pair of white sneakers would do the trick too.
-And don’t forget to have fun with your hair and accessories!
+And don’t forget to have fun with your hair and accessories.
 A messy chignon is quick and easy and looks like you made more effort than you actually did.
 As for something to carry your belongings in, something from Lee Savage would be absolutely perfect.

-This flirty and floral printed number from Irene Kim is a great example.
+This flirty and floral printed number from Irene Kim (@ireneisgood) is a great example.
 The fit complements her physique and the floral print screams fun but not in an over-the-top Real Housewives Reunion kind of way.
 And the flowiness of the dress is the cherry on top.
-We’d recommend a pair of white leather boots with heels and crossbody clutch.
+We’d recommend a pair of white leather boots with heels and a crossbody clutch.
 For hair and accessories, anything goes—but it might be a good idea to opt for an updo with minimal accessories to let the dress do all the talking.

 We’re loving this low-neck velvet number from Victoria Secret Angel, Liu Wen (@liuwenlw), although we’d highly recommended opting for something made from natural fibres such as silk, rayon or cotton so that you don’t find yourself perspiring too much.
 A classic pair of wedged heels and statement earrings are the way to go with this trend.
 As for hair, forget about it—pop on a sun hat and call it a day, because honestly, no one would be able to tell if you #wokeuplikethis or took inspiration from Alessandra Ambrosio’s technique for a beachy hairdo in Vogue’s skincare series on YouTube.

 If your friend’s bohemian wedding is anything like actress Troian Bellisario’s 2016 wedding, you can expect to be in close proximity with Mother Nature for quite a while.
-Troian’s wedding was held in a forest setting, and your friend’s would probably be no different.
+Troian’s wedding was held in a forest setting, and your friends would probably be no different.
 Since you’re going to be in the outdoors amongst nature, it would be advisable to wear something that’s light and breezy to combat Singapore’s heat.
 You will want to remain cool and carefree, but still flawlessly beautiful.

 There’s nothing wrong with wearing a gown at your friend’s wedding.
 Just make sure it’s not the one in white and with a long train.
 And since wearing white is out of the question, why not go multi-colour?
 After all, white is the combination of the seven colours of the rainbow.

 The Rainbow Gown from Needle and Thread is a stunning first option, as seen on Rosie Fortescue (@rosiefortescue).
 Side note: she also wore it to a friend’s wedding.
-We absolutely adore how the bejeweled bodice exudes such ethereal elegance while fitting right into the wedding theme.
+We absolutely adore how the bejewelled bodice exudes such ethereal elegance while fitting right into the wedding theme.